 \end{equation}

-where $\text{H}(y-y^{0})$ is the Heaviside function that is null when $y-y^{0}<0$ and has the value of 1 otherwise.
+where $\text{H}(y-y^{0})$ is the Heaviside function, which is null when $y-y^{0}<0$ and has the value of 1 otherwise.

-\subsection{The moving time window (MTW) approach}
+\subsection{The moving time window approach}

 \label{sec:mtw}

-The moving time window (MTW) technique aims at finding better analogue situations at different hours of the day rather than comparing the predictors at the same fixed hours.
-The target situation (the day to predict) is still the same as in the conventional approach, that is a daily precipitation total between 06:00 and 30:00~UTC, characterized by predictors which are here Z1000 and Z500 at 12:00 and 24:00~UTC respectively.
-The difference is that candidate situations are not only considered at the same time (12:00 and 24:00~UTC), but at other hours by allowing a time shift.
-Therefore, instead of looking for analogues at a 24h time step, they are sought at the time step matching the predictor temporal resolution (Fig. \ref{fig:principle}).
-The ERA-20C dataset made here possible to test an MTW with a 12h, 6h, or 3h time step (named respectively 12h-MTW, 6h-MTW, 3h-MTW hereafter).
-Thus, the candidates are 2 (12h-MTW), 4 (6h-MTW), or 8 (3h-MTW) times as many (even though they are not fully independent) as in the conventional approach.
+The MTW technique is used to find better analogue situations at different hours of the day rather than comparing the predictors at the same fixed hours.
+The target situation, or the day for prediction, is still the same as that in the conventional approach: a daily precipitation total between 06:00 and 30:00 UTC characterised by predictors, which in this case are Z1000 and Z500 at 12:00 and 24:00 UTC, respectively.
+The difference is that candidate situations are considered not only at the same time (12:00 and 24:00 UTC), but also at other hours by allowing a time shift.
+Therefore, instead of looking for analogues at a 24-h time step, they are sought at the time step matching the predictor temporal resolution (Fig. \ref{fig:principle}).
+The ERA-20C dataset used here to test an MTW with 12-h, 6-h, or 3-h time steps, which are referred to as 12-h MTW, 6-h MTW, and 3-hr MTW, respectively.
+Thus, the candidates are two (12-h MTW), four (6-h MTW), or eight (3-h MTW) times as many as in the conventional approach even though they are not fully independent.

 The target situations and their corresponding observed precipitation values do not change.
-We then aim at predicting the exact same time series for the MTW and the conventional approach, so that the performance scores can be directly compared.
+We attempted to predict the exact same time series for the MTW and the conventional approach so that the performance scores can be directly compared.
 In order to assess the benefit of searching for analogue situations at a sub-daily time step for quantitative precipitation prediction, an appropriate precipitation series is required.
-On the basis of hourly time series (Sect. \ref{sec:data}), 24h totals were processed at time steps matching the MTW by means of a moving 24h total on the period 1982-2010.
+On the basis of the hourly time series (Sect. \ref{sec:data}), 24-h totals were processed at time steps matching the MTW by means of a moving 24-h total on the period 1982--2010.

 \section{Results}